Dunk Calculator

 Is a 30 inch vertical enough to dunk?

-A 30-inch vertical jump is enough for many players to dunk, especially if they are 6 feet tall or taller with average standing reach.
-Shorter players may need a higher vertical jump.
+A 30-inch vertical jump is enough for many players to dunk, especially if they are 6 feet tall or taller with average-to-good standing reach.
+Shorter players often need a higher vertical, while taller players with long arms may need less.

 Can you dunk with a 24 inch vertical?

-Some taller players with long arms can dunk with a 24-inch vertical.
-Most average-height players need closer to 28–32 inches.
+Some taller athletes with long arms can dunk with a 24-inch vertical, especially with a one-hand finish.
+Most average-height players need closer to 28–32 inches to dunk consistently on a 10-foot rim.

 Does standing reach matter more than height?